sajid9505/Finance-Project-with-Flutter/README.md

    `git clone https://github.com/sajid9505/finance_project.git`

+2. Checkout to the `develop` branch
-2. Set up Flutter development environment by following the [official documentation](https://flutter.dev/docs/get-started/install).
+3. Set up Flutter development environment by following the [official documentation](https://flutter.dev/docs/get-started/install).

-3. Configure Google Sheets API and obtain necessary credentials.
+4. Configure Google Sheets API and obtain necessary credentials.
 You can follow the instructions provided in the [Google Sheets API documentation](https://developers.google.com/sheets/api/quickstart/flutter).

-4. Replace the placeholder credentials in the project with your own credentials.
+5. Replace the placeholder credentials in the project with your own credentials.

-5. Run the application:
+6. Run the application:

    `flutter run`